ttlion/sdtDBN/README.md

 - [example6_mandatory_static.csv](example6_mandatory_static.csv): File specifying, for any desired node of the sdtDBN, the nodes that must be its static parents;
 - [example6_forbidden_dynPast.csv](example6_forbidden_dynPast.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from previous timesteps;
 - [example6_forbidden_dynSame.csv](example6_forbidden_dynSame.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its parents from the same timestep;
-- [example6_forbidden_static.csv](example6_forbidden_static.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents;
+- [example6_forbidden_static.csv](example6_forbidden_static.csv): File specifying, for any desired node of the sdtDBN, the nodes that cannot be its static parents.

 Using the observations from [example6_dynamic.csv](example6_dynamic.csv) and [example6_static.csv](example6_static.csv), the following command can be run to learn a non-stationary sdtDBN with Markov lag of 2, a maximum per node of 2 parents from previous timesteps and a maximum per node of 2 static parents: